foreverXZC/terratest_azure_examples/compute/README.md

 ## SSH

 This folder includes two files.
 First, the go test file uses terraform compute module to deploy virtual machines on azure.
-After that, it tries to ssh to virtual machines and check whether they are running properly.
+After that, it tries to ssh to these virtual machines and check whether they are running properly.
 Next, everything will be cleaned up after validation.
 Of course you can write your own test code.
 Finally, in order to make this program work, you should provide ssh private key in id_rsa.

 ## Reference